calyxir/calyx/docs/tutorial/frontend-tut.md

 Congratulations, you know as much about MrXL as we do!
 The small size of the language makes it a nice sandbox for you to play in.
-Some fun things you could try:
-1. We don't yet support parallel `reduce` operations.
-Extend the compiler to allow this.
-2. We require that all arrays be the same size.
-Lift this restriction.
-3. Permit complex expressions in the bodies of `map` and `reduce`.
+We mentioned that the restrictions placed on the language can be lifted by beefing up the compiler, and here's your chance to give it a whirl!

+As a warmup, you could try lifting one of the following restrictions:
+> 1. Every array in a MrXL program has the same length.
+> 2. Every integer in our generated hardware is 32 bits long.
+> 3. The bodies of map and reduce operations must be simple binary arithmetic operations (`+`,`-`,`*`,`/`) involving array elements or integers.

+If you're looking for a more serious challenge, try:
-4. We require that repeated computations on the same array have the same parallelism factor.
-Lift this restriction.
+> 4. If repeated map/reduce operations are performed on the same memory, each of those operations must have the same parallelism factor.

+Or, for something completely different:

-5. Support a new `filter` operation in MrXL.
+5. Add support for a new `filter` operation in MrXL.

+A big gap in MrXL at present is that all `reduce` operations must be performed sequentially.
+This restriction can also be lifted, but hold that thought for a moment!
+We'd like to tell you a little about reduction trees.

 [astcode]: https://github.com/cucapra/calyx/blob/mrxl/mrxl/mrxl/ast.py
 [mrxldocs-install]: https://docs.calyxir.org/frontends/mrxl.html#install